 And we continue to be known as “A rich country with poor people.”

 I know it hurts, but you cannot eliminate corruption unless you understand it begins with you, and only you can end it.

 Is It Possible to Be Corrupt, and Also Religious?

-It looks like it is – because we have been balancing both since eternity.
+Looks like it is because we have been balancing both since eternity.

 But has it changed anything?